Cray-HPE/docs-csm/operations/package_repository_management/Package_Repository_Management_with_Nexus.md

 ```

-This will ensure that the image along with its signature(if present) is uploaded to Nexus.
+This ensures that both the image and its signature (if available) are successfully uploaded to Nexus.

 ### Registry mirror configuration